Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 1. [Fetch Current Parameters]: By clicking this button, the AlgPlatformViewer fetches all the Global-, Region-, and Calibration parameters saved on the center connected.
 The fetched parameters are then loaded into the Global-, Calibration-, Region settings for visualization and further configuration if needed.
 2. Template Selection: Select saved Global settings template via a dropdown menu for quick switching between scenario-specific configurations, such as for different shapes of bags.
-3. Material Type Switching: Supports switching between two material types—Bag (Soft-pack) and Box (Carton)—to adapt to different depalletizing target recognition logics.
+3. Material Type Switching: Supports switching between two material types—Bag (Soft-pack) and Box (Carton)—to adapt to different depalletizing target detection logics.
 4. [Apply Calibration to All Templates and Distribute]: This button applies the Region and Calibration settings to all other templates.
-The logic is that Global settings contain parameters specific to a depalletizing target, which may change when cargo types change.
+The logic is that Global settings contain parameters specific to a depalletizing target, which may change when bag/box types change.
 However, the detection area and camera calibration remain constant since the robot's physical position does not change.
-Therefore, when the cargo type changes, you only need to update the Global settings, without having to re-enter the Region and Calibration parameters every time.
+Therefore, when the bag/box type changes, you only need to update the Global settings, without having to re-enter the Region and Calibration parameters every time.

 ![PixPin\_2026-06-03\_08-18-31](https://github.com/user-attachments/assets/dca70de7-84b6-4e29-a2d2-165a4c95a4b8 )\
 _&#x46;igure 8：Choose template and mode_